Question & Answers

 For example, imagine the following directory tree in /usr/lib/python/site-packages:

-mypackage/__init__.py <-- this is what tells Python to treat this directory as a package
+mypackage/__init__.py <-- this is what tells Python to treat this directory as

 mypackage/mymodule.py